 Course creator Gael Breton teaches this advanced keyword research blueprint.
-With 4 modules (19 lessons), I thought this was going to be more of the same keyword research that he initially taught in TASS, but I was wrong.
+With 4 modules (19 video lessons), I thought this would be more of the same keyword research & niche research that he initially taught in TASS, but I was wrong.

 He didn’t phone it in here and teaches how to document your site’s existing and target keywords into a template database (Google Sheet provided), competitor analysis, and seven advanced keyword research methods.

 The Guest Posting Blueprint

 This is an advanced guest posting blueprint taught by Mark Webster that has 5 modules that teach you how to attain guest posts via outreach.

 The Guest Posting Blueprint is a classic, yet advanced, white-hat link building technique that contributes to ranking better and building successful authority sites.

 Topics covered include email prospecting, sending email via automation outreach software, editorial fulfillment, and tracking.
 Guest posts are great to rank inner pages and increase the domain authority of your authority websites.

 Editorial Links With HARO Blueprint

 HARO stands for Help A Reporter Out, and it’s a great way to get links from high authority websites (like the NY Times, the Huffington Post, Reuters, etc.), but as Mark says, “the devil is in the details.”

 If you’ve consumed any SEO content in the last few years, you might’ve heard that HARO is a great opportunity for link building, yet no one explains precisely how to get these links, step by step (or how to outsource this process to your team).